 It may come as no surprise that DJI’s little Spark quadcopter is on this list.
 The small drone offers up easy hand-held carrying and use, it’s small enough to squeeze in a small bag or large pocket and you can even leave your mobile device behind, the DJI Spark can be flown by hand gestures alone.

-To get the most out of the DJI Spark you’ll want more than just the drone on your travels, but at least the option exist.
+To get the most out of the DJI Spark you’ll want more than just the drone on your travels, but at least the option exists.
 Recharge by micro USB cable, utilize new automated flight modes and enjoy a handful of selfie camera modes and more.

 Hubsan X4 H502S Desire